If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 Do your own travel nurse research before talking to travel nurse agencies - trust me!

-Learning how travel nursing works will help you avoid:
+Researching in advance will help you avoid:

 • Lowball pay